Law Degree Route

 - Law of Contract

 - Criminal Law

 - Land Law

 - Law of Evidence

-The organisation in Northern Ireland which offers the vocational training route to become a solicitor is the Institute of Professional Legal Studies (IPLS) part of Queen's University in Belfast.
+The organisation in Northern Ireland which offers the vocational training route to become a solicitor is the Institute of Professional Legal Studies (IPLS), also referred to as "the Institute", which is part of Queen's University Belfast.
 Under this route you will complete a Postgraduate Diploma in Professional Legal Studies, also known as the Solicitor Course, at the IPLS in addition to your in-office training.

 A list of recognised law degrees can be found via the Information Booklet on the IPLS' Admission page HERE.

 All applicants to the Institute must sit an entrance examination in the December prior to the year they wish to take up a place at the Institute.
 All prospective applicants who wish to sit the entrance examination must apply to sit the exam.
-Details of the application procedure can be found on the website of the Institute of Professional Legal Studies.
+Details of the application procedure can be found on the Institute's website.